Dog food reviews can be helpful when you’re comparing products.

 - Where do the ingredients come from?

 - Are they food grade?
-Feed grade?
 Or agricultural rejects?

-- Have they been tested for chemical or biological contamination?
+- Have the raw materials been tested for contamination?

-These are all legitimate questions.
-Some of them can be answered by simply visiting a company’s website.
+Some of these questions can be answered by simply visiting a company’s website.
 Or calling their customer service number.